axiomhq/axiom-go/examples/README.md

 - [ingestevent](ingestevent/main.go): How to ingest events into Axiom.
 - [ingestfile](ingestfile/main.go): How to ingest the contents of a file into Axiom and compress them on the fly.
+- [ingesthackernews](ingesthackernews/main.go): How to ingest the contents of Hacker News into Axiom.
 - [query](query/main.go): How to query a dataset using the datatypes provided by Axiom Go.